-The Samsung Galaxy Tab Android Pie update is rolling out and that means Tab owners have a choice to make: Install the update right away or wait a few hours, days, or longer.
+The Galaxy Tab Android Pie update is rolling out and that means Samsung tablet owners have a choice to make: Install the update right away or wait a few hours, days, or longer.
 Both have their benefits.

-The Pie update is limited to the Galaxy Tab S4 right now, but we expect the roll out to expand to other Galaxy Tab models in the weeks ahead.
+The Android Pie update is limited to the Galaxy Tab S4 right now, but the roll out will expand to other Galaxy Tab models in the weeks ahead.
 Owners of older models like the Galaxy Tab S3 have a pretty long wait ahead.